-The pet owner shall be responsible for the removal of waste from the exercise area by placing it in a sealed plastic bag and disposing of it in an appropriate receptacle.
+The pet owner shall be responsible for the removal of waste by placing it in a sealed plastic bag and disposing of it in an appropriate receptacle.

 The pet owner shall take adequate precautions to eliminate any pet odors within or around the unit and to maintain the unit in a sanitary condition at all times.